ntontan/.github/profile/README.md

 ## Vision

-> “Built for connection.
-Engineered for scale.
-Empowering every school, everywhere.”

 We’re laying the foundation for a continent-wide educational ecosystem — one that brings schools together, enables cross-institution collaboration, and gives every learner a seat at the table of progress.